nfdi4plants/Swate-templates/README.md

 #### Pull-Request to main

 * The following tests are run, when a pull-request to main is created:
-* Ccheck whether all local templates can be parsed
+* Check whether all local templates can be parsed
 * Checks for required diversity of official templates
-* Check for distinct tags
+* Check for distinct tags (Endpoint repository tags vs. general tags)
-* Check for Ambiguousness
+* Check for ambiguousness of tags
 * Check for similarity of provided tags
 * Check for correctly named parent folder of templates
 * Check for correct versioning of template file name